No One is Immune to Online Manipulation. It’s Time We Take it Seriously

 We often think that depends on what political leanings we have, our level of education and the beliefs we hold.
 Democrats and liberals tend to think it is those who favor President Donald Trump who are uneducated and poor, while Republicans and Trump supporters believe they hold the truth in their convictions against liberals.

-Earlier this year I watched the Democratic primaries unfold on Twitter and Facebook in a disturbing way that brought me back to 2016.
-As much as Democrats, progressives, liberals and leftists tend to believe they are far more educated and immune to misinformation campaigns, most of them can not see when right-wing propaganda starts to bleed into their political commentary.
+Earlier this year, I watched the Democratic primaries unfold on Twitter and Facebook in a disturbing way that brought me back to 2016.
+As much as Democrats, progressives, liberals, and leftists tend to believe they are far more educated and immune to misinformation campaigns, most of them can not see when right-wing propaganda starts to bleed into their political commentary.
 When they do see it, it is often too late.

 According to pewresearch.org, 72% of adults have used at least one social media site as of Feb.
 7, 2019.
 That is a 67% increase since March 21, 2005.
-Currently, about 22% of American’s are using Twitter, while 69% are using Facebook.
-The current trends are showing the impact that social media has on politics to spread information.
-How can we prevent the abuse that is used to influence public opinion?

 First, let me explain what I watched unfold in the primaries that showed online manipulation in action.
-I was supporting Elizabeth Warren but would have favored Bernie Sanders policies as a second choice.
-Anyone other than Trump seemed like a more competent choice, a lot of candidates were bringing good ideas to discuss.
-Yet, anytime I tried to make a comment or post about Elizabeth Warren I would get insulted by Twitter trolls.
-They would comment so fast it was impossible for them to be real people.
-A post with an article would pop up and 30 seconds later there would be six comments claiming she is racist for claiming to be Native American.
+I supported Elizabeth Warren but would have favored Bernie Sanders’ policies as a second choice.
+Anyone other than Trump seemed more competent, and many candidates brought up good ideas to discuss.
+Yet, anytime I tried to make a comment or post about Elizabeth Warren, I would get insulted by Twitter trolls.
+They would comment so fast they couldn’t be real people.A post with an article would pop up, and 30 seconds later, there would be six comments claiming she is racist for claiming to be Native American.
 “She didn’t even bother apologizing,” many would say, which was not true at all.
-“She was a Republican,” another would say, trying to make it seem as if that was not over 20 years ago and she did not evolve her views over time.
-Almost all of the accounts trolling Warren were Sanders supporters, which seemed odd considering they both have similar policies.
+“She was a Republican,” another would say, trying to make it seem as if that was not over 20 years ago and she did not evolve her views then.
+Almost all accounts trolling Warren were Sanders supporters, which seemed odd considering they both have similar policies.

 The Washington Post reported in January 2020 that Sanders supporters were posting mass attacks of memes about Warren.
 Vox also reported in January of this year that Sanders supporters were mass trolling Warren with a snake emoji and the hashtag #warrenisasnake

-Vox claimed the “dirt-bag left” was the possible cause of the problem as they reported on an interview Warren did with MSNBC reporter Rachael Maddow.
-In the campaign exit interview, Warren explained that due to online bullying from the left she could not endorse Sanders saying, “We are responsible for the people who claim to be our supporters and do really dangerous, threatening things to other candidates.”
-The “dirtbag left” refers to a podcast that Sanders had appeared on called Chapo Trap House.
-The podcast, as well as Sanders national press secretary at the time Briahna Gray who also wrote for The Intercept at the time, had repeatedly attacked Warren online, making Sanders’ request for his supporters to tone down their attacks seem disingenuous.
+Vox claimed the “dirt-bag left” was the possible cause of the problem, as they reported on an interview Warren did with MSNBC reporter Rachael Maddow.
+In the campaign exit interview, Warren explained that due to online bullying from the left, she could not endorse Sanders, saying, “We are responsible for the people who claim to be our supporters and do dangerous, threatening things to other candidates.”
+The “dirtbag left” refers to a podcast that Sanders had appeared on called “Chapo Trap House.”
+The podcast — as well as Sanders’ national press secretary at the time, Briahna Gray, who also wrote The Intercept — repeatedly attacked Warren online, making Sanders’ request for his supporters to tone down their attacks seem disingenuous.

 While the differences between spreaders and non-spreaders showed spreaders to have a more conservative political ideology in 2016, the study concluded that some spreaders fell for online manipulation campaigns and that identifying victims was the first step in containing the spread of online manipulation campaigns.